ItRemainsConsistent/itremainsconsistent.gitlab.io/README.md

 ## Publishing

-The site is served from a GitLab CI pipeline.
+The site is served from a GitLab CI pipeline, as detailed in the [`.gitlab-ci.yml`](.gitlab-ci.yml) file.

 ## Features